netxms/netxms-doc/README.md

 Components of the documentation are stored in the following directories:

+- admin/ - In-depth administrator guide.
 - concept/ - System concept, architecture, and terminology (partially outdated and moved to admin guide).
-- admin/ - In-depth administrator guide.
 - developer/ - Describes development process and possible ways of extending NetXMS.
+- user/ - User guide covering basic concepts, management console, objects, and topology.
 - manpages/ - UNIX man pages.

 # Notes